dosco/graphjin/website/posts/1-start.md

 ## Why should I care?

-Lets take for example a simple blog app.
-You'll probably need the following APIs user management, posts, comments, votes.
-Each of these areas need apis for listing, creating, updating, deleting.
-Off the top of my head thats like 12 APIs if not more.
-This is just for managing things for rendering the blog posts, home page, profile page you probably need many more view APIs that fetch a whole bunch of things at the same time.
-This is a lot and we're still talking something simple like a basic blogging app.
+Imagine you are building a simple blog app.
+You'll likely need APIs for user management, posts, comments, and votes, each of which requires multiple APIs for listing, creating, updating, and deleting.
+That's a minimum of 12 APIs, and that's just for managing the data.
+To render the blog posts, home page, and profile page, you'll probably need even more APIs to fetch a variety of data at the same time.
+This can take weeks or months to code and maintain, and as your team grows, you'll need to ensure that everyone is making efficient database calls and avoiding issues like N+1 calls and SQL injection bugs.

-All these APIs have to be coded up by someone and then the code maintained, updated, made secure, fast, etc. We are talking weeks to months of work if not more.
-Also as your team grows you have to sure that folks are not making N+1 databse calls, failing to limit queries, introducing sql injection bugs, using inefficent queries and a lot more.

-Wouldn't it be better if you could just write a quick simple GraphQL query to define what you want to happen and it just does.
-GraphJin does exactly this and more, you'll never see any of the issues above and your queries will always be efficient.
-With GraphJin your building APIs in minutes not days.
+Instead of spending all of this time and effort coding and maintaining individual APIs, wouldn't it be easier to use a tool like GraphJin to define exactly what you want to happen with a quick and simple GraphQL query?
+GraphJin handles all of the behind-the-scenes work for you, so you never have to worry about inefficiencies or security issues.
+With GraphJin, you can build APIs in minutes instead of days.

-## How to use GraphJin with your own code

-### NodeJS
+## Use GraphJin in NodeJS

-Create a NodeJS + Express API with just GraphJin
+Create a NodeJS + Express API with just GraphJin. <mark>For futher details goto the [GraphJin NodeJS docs](/posts/9-nodejs)</mark>

 ```js
 import graphjin from "graphjin";